 You have been asked by your doctor or optometrist to come to Manchester Royal Eye Hospital outpatients department to see staff who are specialists in eye problems.
-Your appointment card or letter gives you the time and date of your appointment.
+Your appointment letter or email gives you the time and date of your appointment and some details about where to go.

 If you are unable to attend at this time, it is important that you let us know as soon as you can so we can use the appointment slot for someone else.
-When patients don't attend for their appointments without letting us know it means that clinic time is not used well, waiting lists are longer and public money is wasted.
+When patients don't attend for their appointments without letting us know, it means that clinic time is not used well, waiting lists are longer and public money is wasted.

-If you cannot attend your appointment and wish to rearrange it please telephone the clinic you are due to attend.
+If you wish to rearrange, please telephone the clinic you are due to attend.
 The telephone number you need is shown on your appointment letter or card.
 Have your appointment letter with you when you call as it will have information on it that you will be asked for.

 Please arrive 15 minutes before your appointment time (we understand that this may not be possible if arriving by ambulance).
-Arriving earlier does not mean that you will be seen by the doctor earlier, patients are seen in the order of their appointment time, not their arrival time.
+Arriving earlier than this does not mean that you will be seen by the doctor earlier, patients are seen in the order of their appointment time, not their arrival time.